Great American Interchange: Disappearance of native South American predators

 Other groups of native South American predators have not been studied in as much depth.
 Terror birds have often been suggested to have been driven to extinction by placental carnivorans, though this hypothesis has not been investigated in detail.
 Titanis dispersed from South America to North America against the main wave of carnivoran migrations, being the only large native South American carnivore to accomplish this.
-However, it only managed to colonize a small part of North America for a limited time, failing to diversify and going extinct in the early Pleistocene (1.8 Ma ago); the modest scale of its success has been suggested to be due to competition with placental carnivorans.
+However, it only colonized North America for a limited time, failing to diversify and going extinct in the early Pleistocene (1.8 Ma ago); the modest scale of its success has been suggested to be due to competition with placental carnivorans.
+However, this is questionable as paleohistogical evidence shows that terror birds had uninterrupted growth similar to that of continental birds.
+This would've made them less vulnerable to competition and predation by North American invaders, suggesting that carnivorans likely didn't play a role in terror birds extinction.
 Terror birds also decline in diversity after about 3 Ma ago.
 At least one genus of relatively small terror birds, Psilopterus, appears to have survived to as recently as about 96,000 years ago.

 The native carnivore guild appears to have collapsed completely roughly 3 Ma ago (including the extinction of the last sparassodonts), not correlated with the arrival of carnivorans in South America, with terrestrial carnivore diversity being low thereafter.
 This has been suggested to have opened up ecological niches and allowed carnivorans to establish themselves in South America due to low competition.
 A meteor impact 3.3 million years ago in southern South America has been suggested as a possible cause of this turnover, but this is still controversial.
 A similar pattern occurs in the crocodilian fauna, where modern crocodiles (Crocodylus) dispersed to South America during the Pliocene and became the dominant member of crocodilian communities after the late Miocene extinction of the previously dominant large native crocodilians such as the giant caiman Purussaurus and giant gharial Gryposuchus, which is thought to be related to the loss of wetlands habitat across northern South America.

 Whether this revised scenario with a reduced role for competitive exclusion applies to other groups of South American mammals such as notoungulates and litopterns is unclear, though some authors have pointed out a protracted decline in South American native ungulate diversity since the middle Miocene.
 Regardless of how this turnover happened, it is clear that carnivorans benefitted from it.
 Several groups of carnivorans such as dogs and cats underwent an adaptive radiation in South America after dispersing there, and the greatest modern diversity of canids in the world is in South America.